-When I woke up on in Pokhara on Tuesday morning, I didn’t know I’d do my first bungee jump a few hours later.
+When I woke up on in Pokhara, Nepal, on Tuesday morning, I didn’t know I’d do my first bungee jump in Pokhara a few hours later.
 But that’s exactly what happened.

 This was my last week in Pokhara, Nepal.
 As I wrote in my previous post, my life there was quite… well, I guess stable would be a good definition.
 I studied Nepali language quite intensively for three weeks and I did not have any big adventures.